Chemotherapy Induced Oral Mucositis

 Purpose: The goal of this pilot study is to investigate the capacity of pain relief and wound healing of the low level energy laser therapy (LLEL) in chemotherapy-induced oral mucositis (OM) in an adult oncology population group.

 Methods: 50 patients were recruited from Southwestern Regional Medical Center, suffering from chemotherapy induced oral mucositis.
 OM grade was assessed using the WHO classification.
 All patients were treated with an 830 nm wavelength laser multiple times per week.
 Energy delivered (joules) was determined based on severity and number of lesions (3 joules per 33 sec cycle).
 Treatment time estimates ranged from 3-15 minutes.
-Side effects of treatment and concomitant medications and therapies were recorded at each visit.
-Subjective pain was recorded immediately prior and following treatment using a visual analogue scale (VAS).
-Functional impairment was recorded and all data was charted in an electronic healthcare record.
+Side effects of

 Results: After 12 months, medical records were evaluated.
 In many patients, pain relief was noted immediately after receiving treatment.
 LLEL contributed to healing of mucositis lesion, with the number and duration of treatments corresponding to the severity of the lesions.